Meowrin/Yufine-Best-Girl/Yufine Raid Boss Guide.md

 ### Damage Counter Comp:
 #### Pros:
-> - Fast run
+> - Faster-ish run
 > - Works great for all type of Labs and Raids
 > - Flexible team comp (Can dog walk)
-> - Can kill life steal/shield mini-boss road block
+> - Can kill life steal/shield mini-boss road block more consistently
 ### Cons:
+> - Heavily RNG-gate when starting if you are not using SSAcha
-> - Required specific damage tuning to keep buffs up
+> - Required specific damage tuning to keep buffs up and not to finish fights too fast
 > - Higher gear requirement
 > - **Need to remember to use Arky**